MayroseLab/conda_tutorial/README.md

 conda env create -f <env.yaml>
 ```
 where `<env.yaml>` is the path to the file.
 When you hit Enter, conda will automatically resolve the dependencies for you (that is, it'll choose package versions that play nicely with each other), download the files and install them.
 This can take a while for envs with lots of packages.
 If no errors were thrown, then the env was created successfully.
 To check, you can list the existing envs with `conda env list`.
-__Tip__: it's a good idea to keep your yaml files in a defined location, so you can always come back to them to rebuild or update your envs.
+__Tip__: it's a good idea to keep your yaml files in a defined location (Github?), so you can always come back to them to rebuild or update your envs.
 This is also good for reproducibility reasons.

 ### Activating/deactivating an environment
 Now that you have created a conda env, you can activate it with:
 ```
 conda activate <env name>
 ```
-in our example, `env name` would be `bio_data`.
+in our example, `<env name>` would be `bio_data`.
 You should see `(bio_data)` added to the command prompt, which means it is activated.
 This means all installed packages are now available to you.
 You can always activate another env using `conda activate <other env name>`.
 Or you can deactivate an env with `conda deactivate`.
 __important note__: at any time, only one env can be active!
 This means that if env A has package X and env B has package Y, and you do: `conda activate A` and then `conda activate B`, only package Y is available, and package X is not. __However__, packages not related to conda are still available, which can sometimes be confusing.
 For example, if package X was previously installed on the machine, regardless of conda, it __will__ be available in env B, but maybe not the version you expect, so be careful!

 ### Updating an environment